guillochon/MOSFiT/docs/getting_started.rst

     python -m mosfit -e LSQ12dlf -m slsn -u

-After running ``MOSFiT`` to completion, and if the fits satisfy some quality checks, the model fits will be displayed on the open catalogs within 24 hours of their submission.
+Upon completing the fitting process, and if the fits satisfy some quality checks, the model fits will uploaded to the Open Catalogs, where they will be ingested and available approximately 24 hours after their submission.

-If the data was read from a file (rather than a name), and if the ``-u`` option was provided, ``MOSFiT`` will offer the user the option of uploading the *observed* data to the Open Catalogs, in addition to the model fits.
+If the data was read from a file (rather than a name), and if the ``-u`` option was provided, ``MOSFiT`` will offer the user the option of uploading the *observed* data to the Open Catalogs as well, in addition to the model fits.
-Because of the possibility that the data passed to MOSFiT is private, the user will be prompted for each event before it is uploaded.
+Because of the possibility that local data passed to ``MOSFiT`` is private, the user will be asked if they wish to upload each event before they are uploaded.
 Users should immediately contact the maintainers of ``MOSFiT`` if they believe they have uploaded private data in error (because of the 24 hour waiting period, the inadvertantly uploaded data can be purged before becoming public).